Game over for Super Mario? Balotelli's dream Brescia return has turned into a nightmare | Goal.com

 Lockdown has affected him more deeply than many footballers.
 He was isolated from his loved ones, as his daughter lives in Naples, his son in Zurich, his elderly mother was in self-isolation, and his brothers were looking after their own families.

-So, it came as no surprise when he admitted last week that he wasn't in good shape, mentally or physically.
+So, it came as no surprise when he admitted last week that he was not in good shape, mentally or physically.

 “If you pass me the ball now, I am not able to get it under control with a first touch,” Balotelli told former team-mate Alessandro Matri on an Instagram live last week.
 "I haven't kicked a ball in two months.